sindresorhus/anatine/readme.md

+# Deprecated

+Me and others put a lot of work into this project to make the Mobile Twitter site great as a desktop app.
+I've chosen to deprecate it now, as it's impossible to keep up with the Mobile Twitter ever changing React class names.
+I don't have time to update a bunch of CSS-selectors every other week.
+Thanks for all the fish.

+Happy to let anyone else take over if interested.

+---

 # Anatine <img src="static/Icon.png" width="60">

 > Pristine Twitter app

 This app is based the awesome [Mobile Twitter](https://mobile.twitter.com) site, but modifies a lot of things and makes it more usable on the desktop.

-**No new features will be accepted as I don't have time to keep up on the constant Mobile Twitter changes.**

 <br>
 <div align="center">